 Restoration Hardware (RH) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the furniture and housewares company had gained 9.26% in the past month.
-In that same time, the Retail-Wholesale sector gained 4.24%, while the S&P 500 gained 3.63%.
+Heading into today, shares of the furniture and housewares company had gained 11.51% over the past month, outpacing the Retail-Wholesale sector's gain of 4.26% and the S&P 500's gain of 1.91% in that time.

-RH will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $3.58, up 19.33% from the prior-year quarter.
+Wall Street will be looking for positivity from RH as it approaches its next earnings report date.
+In that report, analysts expect RH to post earnings of $3.58 per share.
+This would mark year-over-year growth of 19.33%.
 Meanwhile, our latest consensus estimate is calling for revenue of $709.33 million, up 5.58% from the prior-year quarter.

 Investors should also note any recent changes to analyst estimates for RH.
-Recent revisions tend to reflect the latest near-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-RH currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+RH is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, RH currently has a Forward P/E ratio of 17.63.
-This represents a premium compared to its industry's average Forward P/E of 15.69.
+Digging into valuation, RH currently has a Forward P/E ratio of 18.22.
+For comparison, its industry has an average Forward P/E of 14.25, which means RH is trading at a premium to the group.

 The Retail - Home Furnishings industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 76, putting it in the top 30% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 113, which puts it in the top 45% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.